Sorry about that!

 How to fix:

-Check your Merchant Center’s Business Information page to see if you’ve provided the correct business address and phone number, and verify that phone number.
-Also check if you provided the same physical business address (not PO Box) on your website’s footer and main web pages.
-In addition, you should clearly state what the user is required to do, under what circumstances you offer returns and refunds, the timeframe in which you accept returns, and when your user can expect a refund.
+Check your Merchant Center’s Business Information page to see if you’ve provided the correct business address and phone number, and verify the phone number.
+Also, check if you provided the same physical business address (not PO Box) on your website’s footer and main web pages.
+In addition, you should clearly state what the user is required to do, under what circumstances you offer returns and refunds, the timeframe in which you accept returns, and when the user can expect a refund.

-KEY TIP: A link to the return and refund policy must be visible on the website’s footer, homepage, and product landing page.
-It’s recommended to provide at least two of the following on your return and refund policy page: full physical business address, phone number, email address.
-It is suggested to request an account review only if you are certain that you fixed the issue in place.
+Key Tip: A link to the return and refund policy must be visible on the website’s footer, homepage, and product landing page.
+We recommend providing at least two of the following on your return and refund policy page: full physical business address, phone number, and/or email address.
+We also suggest requesting an account review only if you’re certain that you have fixed the issue.

 4. Promotional image overlay